FayasNoushad/Pixeldrain-Bot/README.md

 # Pixeldrain Bot
-A telegram media to pixeldrain uplod bot
+A telegram media to pixeldrain upload bot

 ---